MicroEJ/docs/Tutorials/trainingKernel.rst

 What you will learn:

 - Introduction to Kernel & Features concepts
-- Run a Sandboxed Application on a Kernel
+- Running a Sandboxed Application on a Kernel
 - Sandboxing notions
 - Kernel services
 - Building Kernel modules